Program Overview

 Course Load:

-- 1 course (4 US credits) on the 3-week sessions
+- 1 course (4 US credits) on the 3-week session (1 Course Available)

 UCLA is very clear that students MUST be enrolled as a full-time student (4 US credits per 3 weeks or 8 US credit per 6 weeks) to keep their valid student visa.